jessetvogel/rust-web/README.md

 ### Create a new project

-Create a new Rust project with `cargo new tinyweb-example --lib`

-Then run `cargo add tinyweb --git https://github.com/LiveDuo/tinyweb`
+1. Create a new Rust project with `cargo new tinyweb-example --lib`.
+Add `crate-type =["cdylib"]` in `Cargo.toml` and install the crate with `cargo add tinyweb --git https://github.com/LiveDuo/tinyweb`.

-Update the `src/lib.rs`:
+2. Update the `src/lib.rs`:
 ```rs
 use tinyweb::element::El;
 use tinyweb::invoke::Js;